 As the days shorten and temperatures drop in the northeastern United States, tourists from all around the country flock to destinations like New York City, Boston, and Philadelphia for great autumn events and activities.
-However, fall in the Northeast also means the leaves are changing from green to yellow, orange, and red, creating a beautiful array of colors perfect for a quick hike or drive.
+The fall season in the Northeast means the leaves are changing from green to yellow, orange, and red, creating a beautiful array of colors perfect for a quick hike or drive.

 If you're heading to New York City between late October and early November, there are plenty of great places to see fall foliage within a few hours of the city, especially on Long Island.
 Whether you want to hike through forest trails or drive over scenic byways, these destinations are sure to please the senses this autumn.

-Due to the brevity of the fall season—which technically starts on September 22 and ends December 21, 2018—in the northeast, tourists hoping to get a glimpse of fall foliage on their trip to New York only have a short window to catch the colors at their brightest before winter chills set in and the leaves completely fall.
+Due to the brevity of the season—which technically starts on September 23rd and ends December 21, 2018—tourists hoping to get a glimpse of fall foliage only have a short window to catch the colors at their brightest before winter chills set in and the leaves are gone.

 Leaves typically start changing colors in early October but some more resilient trees may take an additional week or two to fully turn.
 Once the leaves have started to brown, which usually takes a few weeks, it's only a short matter of time before the trees are bare for the long winter.
 As a result, the best time to see the most fall foliage is in mid-to-late October and early November.